zephyrproject-rtos/zephyr/boards/arm/arduino_zero/doc/arduino_zero.rst

 *************************

 The Arduino Zero comes with a Atmel Embedded Debugger (EDBG).
-This provices a debug interface to the SAMD21 chip and is supported by OpenOCD.
+This provides a debug interface to the SAMD21 chip and is supported by OpenOCD.

 Flashing